 Carrot Fries with Sriracha Sauce

 - 1 pound carrots preferably multi-colored, peeled and cut into sticks

 - Sriracha Mayo to serve

-.
-Preheat the oven to 400°F. Lightly spray a rimmed baking sheet with nonstick spray.
-Place the carrots on the tray, drizzle with the olive oil, spread them out so they are not touching, and sprinkle with salt.
-Roast for about 30 minutes, until browned in spots and tender.
+- Place the carrots on the tray, drizzle with the olive oil, spread them out so they are not touching, and sprinkle with salt.
+Roast for about 25 to 30 minutes, until browned in spots and tender.
 These will not crisp up in the way of regular all-purpose potato fries; they will remain a bit soft, more like sweet potato fries.
-Serve hot, on their own, or with Sriracha Mayo or ketchup or an aoili or any other dipping sauce that you’ve got your eye on.
+Serve hot, on their own, or with Sriracha Mayo or ketchup or an aioli or any other dipping sauce that you've got your eye on.